Nu Skin Review

-It takes a 100% commitment and a portion of good luck to succeed.
-Nu Skin is using people and is making them believe they can build a business from only buying a few products each month.
+After all, it takes 100% commitment and a portion of good luck to succeed.
+I think Nu Skin is fooling people when they make them believe they can build a business from just buying a few products each month.

 A little “scammy” if you ask me.

-No matter where you were at the time, you were told to apply this rule.
+To tell you the truth, no matter where you were at the time, you were told to apply this rule.
 I tried it a couple of times but was never comfortable with it.
-Instead, I tried to book real meetings with spa salons, hairdressers, and nail salons to try selling Nu Skin’s products and possibly also make them do the business.
+Instead, I tried to book real meetings with spa salons, hairdressers, and nail salons to try selling Nu Skin’s products, and possibly also convince them do the business.

 $2,000 in monthly sales must be made by their team, accounting for the majority of Nu Skin’s sales.
 Most of them will lose thousands of dollars in this scheme and have unsold products in their basements” (source: Fortune).

-The commission data below are taken from Nu Skin’s report from 2013:
+The commission data below are taken from Nu Skin’s 2013 report:

-These are NOT the numbers they show you on the meetings!
+Needless to mention, these are NOT the numbers they show you at the meetings!

 No, no…. at the meetings, they make sure to bring lots of success stories to wow you.
-They bring people from high up the chain that are making millions.
+For instance, they bring people from high up the chain who are making millions.

-There are actually a FEW people who are making millions with Nu Skin but to get there, you will need a big portion of good luck, know how to recruit people, and be good at bending the truth more than a little.
+To be honest, there are actually a FEW people who are making millions with Nu Skin but to get there, you will need a big portion of good luck, know how to recruit people, and be good at bending the truth when suitable.

-I am saying “be good at bending the truth” because the business model offers such a low success rate, and still, you are trying to convince your friends to invest time and money in the business.
+I say “be good at bending the truth” because the business model offers such a low success rate, and still, you are trying to convince your friends to invest time and money into the business.

-Nu Skin claims it is so easy, and that their business model is your ticket to financial freedom.
-They are as bold as stating that anyone can do the business, just from being a user of their products.
+Moreover, Nu Skin claims it is so easy, and that their business model is your ticket to financial freedom.
+In fact, they are as bold as stating that anyone can do the business, just from being a user of their products.

-I certainly could not, and I ended up spending way too much on their products!
+I certainly could not, and I ended up spending way too much on buying their products!

 Not morally right to me.
 But hey.. you have probably heard of ’em people walking over corps to get what they want.